Search b4 asking!

 • Both of them are free, I’ve given the download links at the bottom of this article.

-• Science chapter in GK 2013 by Manohar Pandey
+• Science chapter in Lucent GK

 Why NCERT and NOS material?